stsievert/salmon/docs/source/adaptive.rst

    samplers:
      TSTE: {}

-This will use :class:`~salmon.triplets.algs.adaptive.TSTE`.
-If we want to customize to include different keyword arguments, we need to look close at the arguments for :class:`~salmon.triplets.algs.adaptive.Embedding` or it's children.
-For example, this could be a configuration:
+This will use :class:`~salmon.triplets.algs.TSTE`.
+If we want to customize to include different keyword arguments, we need to look close at the arguments for :class:`~salmon.triplets.algs.TSTE` [#]_.
+For example, this could be a
+configuration:

 .. code-block:: yaml